 Finding projects with which to keep your kids busy can be tough, especially during school holidays.
 And, given how much time children have had at home this year.
 Parents may be desperate for new ways to keep their little ones happy and stimulated in the weeks and months ahead.

-With the October half-term just days away, we’re coming to your rescue with this brilliant craft project that will provide a welcome distraction for your youngsters.
-Perfect for those with a passion for fish, nature and marine life, our DIY jam jar aquarium crafting project is a fun and creative way to keep young hands busy during the school holidays.
+With the October half-term just days away, we’re coming to your rescue with this engaging craft project.
+Hopefully, it will provide a welcome distraction for your youngsters.
+Perfect for those with a passion for fish, nature and marine life, our DIY jam jar aquarium craft project is a fun and creative way to keep young hands busy over the school holidays.

-Making these colourful mason jar aquariums is easy enough for even the youngest members of your household to get involved in, and you don’t need any specialist tools or equipment to put them to work.
-There’s also the option to make two or more makeshift aquariums, so your fish-mad youngster can decorate their room with their colourful designs.
+Making these colourful mason jar aquariums is easy, even the youngest members of your household can get involved.
+You don’t need any specialist tools or equipment to put them to work.
+There’s also the option to make two or more makeshift aquariums.
+Giving your fish-mad youngsters something to decorate their rooms with.

 So, without further ado, here’s how to make a jam jar aquarium with your kids.